abhatt00/WeatherPy_Python_API/README.md

 3rd Observation: It seems that regardless of Latitude, cities are more likely to experience average wind speeds between 0 and 5 MPH.

+Additional observation: After creating a second list of random cities and doing analysis by creating new scatter plots, it is clear that the patterns are not affected by time of year.
+A few weeks passed between API calls, and the scatter plots appear consistent from first to second city list.

 ## Generate Cities List
 Cities are generated from a combination of 1500 latitude and longitude points.
 All unique cities are appended into a list to run through the API.